A Cursory Bio

 M. Miller should be commended for his musical taste.
 He also clued me in to the now legendary recordings of Julian Bream perfoming John Dowland, and earlier Renaissance Court Musicians, on the Lute.
 (More historical incorrectness - Bream employed guitar-style fingering on an ahistorically large auditorium-sound-filling lute)

 I tuned the guitar G-string down to F# and learned lute tablature.
 A few years later, in 1979, I joined The Lute Society of America and also found out that Do-It-Yourself Lute "Kits" were available by mail.
-I sent in my $300 money order, bought a wood plane, saws, hide glue and shellac and soon received a package (quite similar to the 8 Course Renaissance Lute Kit, pictured - also available on Amazon).
+I sent in my $300 money order, bought a wood plane, saws, hide glue and shellac and soon received a package (quite similar to the 8 Course Renaissance Lute Kit, pictured ).
 Assembly was a push on the envelope of my quasi-intermediate woodworking skills, but what emerged was an astonishingly light & decent-sounding instrument, responsive to subtlety & nuance.
 I designed, over-engineered & built an earthquake-proof padded plywood case in which the well-preserved instrument nests today.

 Shifting enthusiasms between lute & guitar, I asymptotically rose to my level of auto-didactic incompetence (à la the Peter Principle) in disconcertingly few years.
 Yet I assumed ersatz bravado and daringly plunged into the background music performance scene, playing at occasional weddings and events over the span of a couple of decades, to generally favorable reviews.